-When a simulation problem involves a response surface to estimate or optimize over, gradient information may be constructed and used to enhance simulation. \cite{chen2013enhancing} construct gradient estimator to enhance simulation metamodeling. \cite{qu2014gradient} propose a new approach called gradient extrapolated stochastic kriging that exploits the extrapolation structure. \cite{fu2014regression} discuss the use of Monte Carlo gradient estimators to enhance regression.
-See also \cite{l1990unified} for a review of Monte Carlo gradient estimators. \cite{eckhen20} discusses the use of possibly gradient estimators in continuous stochastic optimization, by assuming that the bias is uniformly bounded. \cite{wang2020optimal} considers a setting in which the response surface is a quadratic function and gradient information is available and discusses optimal budget allocation to maximize PCS.
-In general simulation optimization problem, when the decision variable is discrete, the gradient with respect to the decision variable may not be appropriately defined.
-Instead, the difference of performance between two neighboring decision variables contains the gradient-like information. \cite{jian2017explore} uses this information to drive the search for the optimal decision variable.
+When a simulation problem involves a response surface to estimate or optimize over, gradient information may be constructed and used to enhance simulation. \cite{chen2013enhancing} constructs gradient estimator to enhance simulation metamodeling. \cite{qu2014gradient} proposes a new approach called gradient extrapolated stochastic kriging that exploits the extrapolation structure. \cite{fu2014regression} discusses the use of Monte Carlo gradient estimators to enhance regression.
+See also \cite{l1990unified} for a review of Monte Carlo gradient estimators. \cite{eckhen20} discusses the use of possibly biased gradient estimators in continuous stochastic optimization, by assuming that the bias is uniformly bounded. \cite{wang2020optimal} considers a setting in which the response surface is a quadratic function and gradient information is available and discusses optimal budget allocation to maximize the probability of correct selection.
+In general simulation optimization problems, when the decision variables are discrete, the gradient with respect to the decision variable may not be appropriately defined.
+Instead, the difference of performance between two neighboring choices of decision variables contains gradient-like information. \cite{jian2017explore} uses this information to guide the search for the optimal choices of decision variables.

-Discrete simulation optimization is also formulated as the best-arm identification problem, or the pure-exploration multi-armed bandit problem.
-The best-arm identification problems usually do not consider the problem structure nor the high-dimensional nature of an arm.
-In the fixed-confidence best-arm identification setting, \citet{even2002pac,even2006action} give an elimination-based algorithm for bounded bandit models with the PGS guarantee, which is proved to be optimal by~\citet{mannor2004sample}.
-Later, \citet{kalyanakrishnan2010efficient,kalyanakrishnan2012pac} extend the best-arm identification problem to the best $k$ arms identification problem and develop UCB-based algorithms.
-Problem-dependent sample complexity is improved in~\citet{karnin2013almost,jamieson2014lil} by elimination-based and UCB-based algorithms, respectively.
-Also, \citet{jamieson2014lil} proves that the improved bound is optimal when the difference between expectations of optimal and sub-optimal arms goes to zero.
-More recently, \citet{chen2017towards} further narrows the gap between the problem-dependent lower bound and upper bound.